 Students may choose from three tracks through the Classics major or minor: Classical Civilization, Classical Languages, or Classical Archaeology.
-All majors explore the ancient Mediterranean using methods from across the liberal arts, but each student designs a curricular path through the parts of the ancient world which most capture their imagination.
+All majors explore the ancient Mediterranean and Middle East using methods from across the liberal arts, but each student designs a curricular path through the parts of the ancient world which most capture their imagination.

 The spring 2016 issue of Antiquity Now, the Classic Department's newsletter, is available now.
 In it you will find pictures and interviews and stories about: 2016 department prizes, alumni news, courses that will be offered in the fall, Classics' study away programs; and more news, including news about Beth Severy-Hoven winning Macalester's Rossman Excellence in Teaching Award, and opportunities that appeal to classicists.
 The latest issue of Antiquity Now is available here.
 Newsletter Archives are here.